department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/recover-from-errors.md

 The answer will inform whether or not to include a “next-step call to action” to help guide the user further should the first call to action fail to resolve the issue.
 This may be language directing the user to call the VA.gov help desk or other VA resources, and will be determined on an issue-by-issue basis.
 See [Next-step calls to action](#next-step) below for more information and guidance.

-## Content within the message - Task completion
+## Content within the alert - Task completion

 Below are examples of each type of [Alert]({{ site.baseurl }}/components/alert) style for task completion.